rpep/rpep.github.io/content/posts/go-likes-dislikes.md

 ```

-It's even possible to add receivers for built in types.
+It's even possible to add receivers for built in types by labelling them with your own name in this way.

 # The not so good